two-horned/hash_test/README.md

 # Tiny Hash
 I have written my own small hash function.
-My aim was to easy computation of hash value while making it difficult to trace the hashed value back to the the key word.
-I achieved this by dynamically changing the offset based on the current hash and input character, for each step the hash value is being updated.
+My aim was easy computation while making it difficult to trace back the key word from a given hash.
+I achieved this by dynamically changing the offset based on the current hash and input character - for each step the hash value is being updated.

 ## Code
 My code was written in the programming language C.